Basel Badischer Bahnhof: Special customs and regulatory territory

-Although the Badischer Bahnhof is located in Switzerland, due to the 1852 treaty between the Swiss Confederation and the Grand Duchy of Baden (one of the predecessors of today's Germany), the terrain under its largest part, encompassing the platforms and part of the passenger tunnel that lead to the German/Swiss customs checkpoint, forms a special customs territory which is both an exclave of the European Union Customs Union and an enclave within Liechtenstein–Switzerland customs union.
-The shops in the station hall are, however, located in Liechtenstein–Switzerland customs union, and the Swiss franc is used as the official currency there (although the euro is universally accepted).
+Although the Badischer Bahnhof is located in Switzerland, due to the 1852 treaty between the Swiss Confederation and the Grand Duchy of Baden (one of the predecessors of today's Germany), the terrain under its largest part, encompassing the platforms and part of the passenger tunnel that lead to the German/Swiss customs checkpoint, forms a special customs territory, which is both an exclave of the European Union Customs Union and an enclave within the Swiss customs area.
+The shops in the station hall are however, located in the Swiss customs union area and the Swiss franc is used as the official currency there (although the euro is accepted for train tickets).
 Customs checks are performed in a tunnel between the platforms and the station hall, while passengers of international trains transiting to Basel SBB may be subjected to on-board customs checks.
 Immigration checks have in turn been abolished since Switzerland joined the Schengen Area in 2008.

 Except for the Basel connecting line, all lines served by the station along with traffic on them are under purview of the German Federal Railway Authority and the European Union Agency for Railways, being owned along with the station by the German Bundeseisenbahnvermögen, operated by DB Netz and DB Station&Service, regulated by the German Federal Network Agency and available exclusively for trains operated by German-licensed railway undertakings, including Deutsche Bahn (DB Fernverkehr & DB Regio), ÖBB, Swiss Federal Railways and the Basel S-Bahn.

 Layout

 Basel Badischer Bahnhof has five side platforms serving ten tracks.
-The platforms are reached from a passenger tunnel leading from the main station building.
+The platforms are reached from two passenger tunnels leading from the main station building and from the southern tower-wing.